heroku/libcnb.rs/README.md

 #### libcnb Cargo Command

-Start by installing the libcnb Cargo command which we will later use to package our buildpack:
+Start by installing [libcnb-cargo](https://crates.io/crates/libcnb-cargo), which provides the `libcnb` Cargo command that we will use later to package our buildpack:

 ```shell
 $ cargo install libcnb-cargo